CONTENTS

 • Forney remembers walking past the visiting coaches booth as he left the press box after the game.

 I glanced into the command headquarters from where Darrell Mudra had almost directed the upset of the year.
 There were gaping holes in the wallboard.
-One of the Alabama sports information department student assistants told us later that as the winning FG passed through the uprights the FSU coaching staff had gone into a frenzy, kicking and punching holes in the walls.
+One of the Alabama sports information department student assistants told us later that as the winning field goal passed through the uprights the FSU coaching staff had gone into a frenzy, kicking and punching holes in the walls.

 I ran into Coach Bryant sometime later that year and asked if he had seen the holes left by the Florida State staff.
 He hadn't seen them, but he had heard about them, he said as he gave that hard, hard look.
 "And I sent Coach Mudra a bill for $600," he said.
-I'll bet it was paid.

 The statistics favored the Noles.